George Washington in the American Revolution: Boston

 When inventory returns exposed a dangerous shortage of gunpowder, Washington asked for new sources.
 British arsenals were raided (including some in the West Indies) and some manufacturing was attempted; a barely adequate supply (about 2.5 million pounds) was obtained by the end of 1776, mostly from France.
 In search of heavy weapons, he sent Henry Knox on an expedition to Fort Ticonderoga to retrieve cannons that had been captured there.
 He resisted repeated calls from Congress to launch attacks against the British in Boston, calling war councils that supported the decisions against such action.
-Before the Continental Navy was established in November 1775 he, without Congressional authorization, began arming a "secret navy" to prey on poorly protected British transports and supply ships.
+Before the Continental Navy was established in November 1775, Washington, without Congressional authorization, began arming a "secret navy" to prey on poorly protected British transports and supply ships.
 When Congress authorized an invasion of Quebec, believing that province's people would also rise against British military control, Washington reluctantly went along with it, even authorizing Benedict Arnold to lead a force from Cambridge to Quebec City through the wilderness of present-day Maine.

 As the siege dragged on, the matter of expiring enlistments became a matter of serious concern.
 Washington tried to convince Congress that enlistments longer than one year were necessary to build an effective fighting force, but he was rebuffed in this effort.
 The 1776 establishment of the Continental Army only had enlistment terms of one year, a matter that would again be a problem in late 1776.